Mihaela-Ivanova/Rent-A-Car/README.md

 # 🚗 Rent а Car Project

 # 🌟 Project goals:
   This project develops a system for viewing, renting and returning cars.
-Through a menu selection made by the Frond-end, the user selects a specific option, going through a check to see if the message entered is valid.
-With the help of the Back-end, the corresponding function is executed and the result is again returned to the Frond-end programmer, who provides it to the user.
+Through a menu selection made by the Front-end, the user selects a specific option, going through a check to see if the message entered is valid.
+With the help of the Back-end, the corresponding function is executed and the result is again returned to the Front-end programmer, who provides it to the user.

 # 🛠 System operation
   In the car rental system, it works like this: